wg-osr/walkerga.github.io/class/fi_ogre.md

 All objects of the same type in your inventory can be stacked in packs of three, even if they are not small (*three swords take 1 inventory slot*).

 ## Bulk
 For each inventory slot you have taken by fat, increase your maximum HP by 1.
-When in town between adventures, you can spend a Treasure carousing to gain more fat if you want.
+When in town between adventures, each [Treasure](/2020/11/10/extra-rules#treasures) spent carousing can give you more fat if you want.

 ## Belly
 You can eat any object bigger than a chicken and softer than metal as a ration.
 If you dont eat the equivalent of two rations per day, you lose 1 layer of fat.